-F h ci-criteria detectors must contain [fixed temperature [] degrees Ceat sensor], [rate-of-rise heat sensor], [photoelectric smoke ector], [] elements in a single housing. ]2.11 CARBON MONOXIDE DETECTOR responds res con monoxide (CO) detectors must be listed to UL 2075 and set to cond to the sensitivity limits of UL 2034.
-Carbon monoxide detectors to be listed for use with fire alarm control units.
-Detectors must be reface] [semi-flush] mounted in the [vertical][horizontal] orientation supported independently of wiring connections.
-Detectors must be forestoring.
-For FACU with no listed compatible addressable CO ectors, provide listed 4-wire detectors.
-[Do not provide CO detectors in local alarms.]
-Detector must be provided with an LED status icator. a.
+]2.14 CARBON MONOXIDE DETECTOR

+Analog/addressable carbon monoxide (CO) detectors must be listed to UL 2075 and set to respond to the sensitivity limits of UL 2034.
+Carbon monoxide detectors must be listed for use with fire alarm control units.
+Detectors must be [surface] [semi-flush] mounted in the [vertical][horizontal] orientation and supported independently of wiring connections.
+Detectors must be self-restoring.
+For FMCU with no listed compatible addressable CO detectors, provide listed 4-wire detectors.[Do not provide CO detectors with local alarms.]
+Detector must be provided with an LED status indicator.

+- a.
 Where 4-wire CO detectors are necessary, each 4-wire CO detector must be individually monitored via addressable interface modules for alarm and off normal/trouble conditions (including loss of power to the individual detector).
 Power circuits for 4-wire CO detectors must be dedicated to powering the CO detectors only.
-Battery powered and 120 VAC powered detectors are prohibited. b.
+Battery powered and 120 VAC powered detectors are prohibited. - b.
 Wiring connections must be made by means of screw terminals and detectors must be equipped with trouble relays.
-Detectors must be able to mount a single-gang electrical box.
-C. A trouble condition at an individual CO detector must not affect any other CO detectors.
-CO detectors must be powered by the FACU. d.
+Detectors must be able to mount a single-gang electrical box. - c.
+A trouble condition at an individual CO detector must not affect any other CO detectors.
+CO detectors must be powered by the FMCU. - d.
 Detectors must be provided with a means to test CO gas entry into the CO sensing cell.
-2.12 NOTIFICATION APPLIANCES 2.12.
-1 Audible Notification Appliances